 Education is compulsory for 12 years from about age five to 16, with some variation between provinces, which oversee both state and private schools.
 Year groups and curriculums also vary but standards are tightly regulated by provincial authorities.
 Parents can check whether schools are accredited with bodies such as the Canadian Educational Standards Institute.

-If you are looking specifically for International Baccalaureate World Schools in the United States, you can find selected schools on our sister website: www.ibyb.org.
+If you are looking specifically for International Baccalaureate World Schools in Canada, you can find selected schools on our sister website: www.ibyb.org.